maximilianfricke/muon/README.md

 # Muon Optimizer Research Project: Sharpness, Curvature and Edge-of-Stability Analysis

+**Code for the ETH Deep Learning course project paper on "Disentangling Sharpness and Update Geometry in the Muon Optimizer: Ablations, Stability and Variational Extensions" by Fricke, Ovcharova and Laffranchi.**

 This repository contains a structured experimental study of **optimization geometry and stability** for deep learning optimizers, with a particular focus on the **Muon optimizer**.
 The project investigates how curvature, sharpness, and Edge-of-Stability (EoS) behavior